 The stated maturity date for CCS's term loans was December 21, 2013 with respect to "Facility A" and December 21, 2014 with respect to "Facility B".
 The "Facility A" term loan was payable in semiannual payments in June and December of each year, ending in December 2013 and the "Facility B" term loan was payable in one lump sum on December 21, 2014.
-Principal payments of \$59.7 million and \$6.5 million were made in 2011 and 2010, respectively.
+Principal payments of \$59.7 million were made on the CCS Credit Facility in 2011.
 CCS had the right to prepay the loans without premium or penalty on the last day of an interest period.

 The CCS credit agreement contained a number of negative covenants restricting, among other things, indebtedness, investments, liens, dispositions of assets, change of business, restricted payments (including dividends), mergers and acquisitions, transactions with affiliates and prepayments of indebtedness.
 The agreement also contained financial covenants including a leverage ratio requirement, a debt service cover ratio requirement, an equity ratio requirement and a liquidity ratio requirement, all of which were tested quarterly.
 CCS was required to maintain a leverage ratio of not greater than 3.25 to 1.
-CCS was required to maintain a debt service coverage ratio of not less than 1.00 to 1, an equity ratio of not less than 0.20 to 1, and a liquidity ratio not less than 1.00 to 1.
+CCS was required to maintain a debt service coverage ratio not less than 1.00 to 1, an equity ratio of not less than 0.20 to 1, and a liquidity ratio not less than 1.00 to 1.